 Thus far you have gotten a look at what your goals are and had the chance to make some adjustments.
 What you ultimately want, however, is to compare these goals to your current constituents.
 To do this, you will select one of the lists you have already screened.

-- Note: If you have not yet uploaded a list, make sure to check out the Screening section of our Knowledge Base for instructions and best practices.
+- Note: If you have not yet uploaded a list, make sure to check out How To Do An Express Screening for instructions and best practices.

 The WE Platform will then analyze the file that you have chosen, calculating the total donations and estimated giving capacity of those individuals, as well as highlighting the gap between that potential and your end goal.
 All of the people in the list will be assigned to groups identifying the level or type of giving for which they should be targeted.

 - Note: These are not necessarily people who already are or have given you that kind of gift.
 However, based upon their profiles and WE's analysis, you should be targeting them for that type of giving.

 Recommendation 5: Review the new fields in the Summary